SoftwareAG/c8y-docs/content/device-management-application/working-with-simulators.md

 #### To remove an instruction {#to-remove-an-instruction}

-Hover over the instruction or the sleep you want to remove and click the remove icon.
+Hover over the instruction or the sleep you want to remove and click the remove icon <i class="dlt-c8y-icon-minus-circle text-danger icon-20"></i>.

 The instruction will be removed from the simulator.